-Divide the dough in two.
-Then, each into 6 - this makes 12 bagels.
+Divide the dough into 2 portions then each portion into 6 - this makes 12 bagels.
 Each bagel will be approximately 75 grams in weight.

-Then, using your fingers poke a hole in the center.
+Using your fingers poke a hole in the center of each ball.
 Stretch it so the hole is at least 1 ½ to 2-inches wide.
 Pro tip- make sure the hole is big enough otherwise it will close during proofing and baking.

-Let them rest another 15 minutes (make sure the tray is well dusted so the bagels do not stick).
+Let the bagels rest for another 15 minutes.
+Make sure the tray is well dusted with flour so the bagels do not stick.

 Bake the bagels

-Bake for 20 to 25 minutes until the top is golden brown ( mine usually take about 20 minutes).
+Bake for 20 to 25 minutes until the top is golden brown mine usually takes about 20 minutes).

 Overnight Bagels - The dough can be prepared a day in advance.
 Proof them for an hour on the counter then punch down and let the dough rest in the fridge overnight.
 Overnight proofing is a great way to add flavor to the bagels.
 The next day, let the dough come to room temperature before you shape and boil them.

 Storing Bagels - Bagels are best eaten the same they are made but they do freeze beautifully.
 Cool the baked bagels then place them in a freezer-safe storage bag.
 These can be frozen for up to 3 months.

 Seasoning - The options for topping are endless.
 Try sesame seeds, poppy seeds, nigella seeds, sea salt as well as everything bagel seasoning.
 It can be found in most supermarkets but you can also make it yourself.